manofgod747/Philosophy/README.md

 It is important to understand that language is a set of symbols that connects perception to a mental domain of model.
 Language models our percieved reality.
 The type of language used decide how well a problem can be modeled.

 ## Idolatry
+Idolatry is the idea of placing guiding importance into material relationships.
+It is the act of trusting and putting our faith and hope into someone or some thing or some group or something of material nature.
+Idolatry is hard to uncover.
+Even when one believes he does not idolize, idolatry is hidden in plain sight.
+The idolatrer is unaware of his idolatry.

+The main forms of idolatry are belief in celebrities.
+Belief in organizations, the state, the church, university, media etc.

+Parent idolization is common.
+The notion that one should listen to the advice, wants and needs of parents by placing any special regard to that relationship on the basis of genetic inheritance.
+This type of idolatry is incurred by the parents by mean of violence and shaming.
+Relationships are best valued on the basis of mutual love, respect, and understanding.
+Sane parents are careful to advice their children and make sure their children grow up to meet their own destiny.
+That is the best way to form a healthy bond to children.
+It is a mistake to believ that bodily age brings forth wisdom.
+Children are often more wise than their parents.

+Religious idolatry is equally common.
+This is the notion that ones religious group and writings somehow play a central role in spiritual life.
+Religious groups have their own morals and traditions that have nothing to with spirituality and everything to do with cults.
+They practice cultural worship but are blind to the fact of it being idolatry.
+This goes for Christians, Jews, Muslims, Buddists and others.
+Spiritual life is about forming an internal relationship with GOD.
+No books or institutions are required.

 ## Sexuality
+Sexuality stands at the root of the driving force of all living creates in the world.
+Sexuality is defines as the emotional and bodily pleasures that arise out of the process of reproduction.
+It is necesary for reproduction to be pleasurable in order for species to survive.

+A functional and enjoyable sex life is crucial to animals and humans alike.
+It plays a central role in all behaviour.
+Much of what we do is in pursuit of offspring wheter we are aware of it or not.
+Work titles are a means to display mating status.
+Material wealth and skill aquisition alike.

+Humans become aware of their sexuality from an early age, before sexual maturity.
+Everyone longs for intimacy and seeks pleasure.
+We can pleasure ourselfes but being pleasures by others is often more erotic.

+All mammals seek erotic pleasure from and early age from their parents, tribe and peers.
+Giving and receiving pleasure is fundamental to emotional well being.
+For reasons of inbreeding it is in general important for children to leave their parents to find suitable mates.
+It is important that parents facilitate this, since children are unaware of the consequences of inbreeding.

+## Genital mutilation
+In degenerate cultures, genital mutilation of males in particular becomes norm.
+This is an effort to control male sexuality.
+It puts the males to shame and their bodily rights are violated by cultural means.
+The practice has a huge negative impact on male well being.

 ## Power
+People who lack self control tend to impose control over others.
+It is the irony of power dynamics.
+Those who lack power of their desires, desire power over others.

+True power is about self realization and self control.
+The ability to control ones emotions and interactions with others without crossing boundaries.
+People who have this control do not seek to control others.
+Their power eminate from their ability to form strong relationships.

+On the other hand, those who lack power and self control, desire power over others.

 ## Psychopathy
+Psychopathy is here defined as a person who has suffered traumatic violence.
+Psychopathy is matter of degree.

+Class I
+Class I psychopathy is defined as a body without a soul.
+A machine without purpose or intention that repeats whatever pattern has been learned, There is no free will.
+Only pattern repetition.
+These bodies are in complete darkness.
+Complete unawareness.

+Class II
+Class II psychopathy is a body with a partially detached soul.
+The soul is present but lacks full bodily control.
+The mind is damaged to some degree and the body is taken by temptations of varying kind depending on the types of experienced trauma.

 ## Form